Weybourne, Norfolk

-Weybourne is a village on the coast of North Norfolk, England.
-The village is surrounded by arable fields, woodland and heathland; it straddles the A149 coast road, 3 mi west of Sheringham, within the Norfolk Coast AONB.
+Weybourne is a village on the coast of the North Norfolk district, in Norfolk, England.
+The village is surrounded by arable fields, woodland and heathland.
+It lies 3 mi west of Sheringham, within the Norfolk Coast National Landscape, and straddles the A149 coast road.
 The area is popular for its local countryside and coastline, particularly for walking, wildlife and bird-watching.

-In local dialect, Weybourne may be pronounced "Webburn" or "Webbun".
-The second element of the name refers to a stream, or burn.